Synoptic Shipboard Surveys

 AOML SFP regional surveys over the southwest Florida shelf and the Florida Keys reef tract have been routinely performed via the University of Miami's R/V F. G. Walton Smith on a bimonthly basis.
 Sampling methodologies similar to those utilized on AOML SFP bay surveys (discrete sampling and flow-through measurements) have been employed on these regional research cruises.

-Beginning in 2012, bay-wide and regional survey frequencies were reduced due to budget cuts.
-Since 2015, only regional surveys (aboard the R/V F. G. Walton Smith) have been conducted.
+Beginning in 2012, bay-wide surveys have been eliminated or run at reduced frequencies due to budget cuts.
+Since 2015, only regional surveys (aboard the R/V F. G. Walton Smith) have been conducted on a regular basis.

 AOML SFP Bay-Wide and Regional Surface Maps: